 The danger that lies here is obvious.
 Repetition is boring.
 The same characters bring predictability, predictability ruins the joy of reading and, ultimately, the author may lose the audience and reputation.

 However, there are a few things you can do to avoid the upper mentioned.
+You can also download our character sheet designed for writers for a quick and easy character creation.

 Disagree with the characters